 - 'Salami' publication is prohibited in Jurnal MPPKI

 - Authors must follow the criteria described in the writing guideline for the authors of Media Publikasi Promosi Kesehatan Indonesia (MPPKI).

 - Authors are not advised to publish any personal information that may make identity of the patient recognizable in the form of the description section, photograph or genealogy.
 If photographs of patients are very important and indispensable as scientific information, the authors should have received approval in written form and has clearly stated it.

 - In the case of experiments on humans, the authors state that the study was in accordance with the ethical standards of the Helsinki declaration, which leads the human experiment.
 If there are doubts raised whether the study took place in accordance with the declaration, the author should explain it.
 In the case of experiments on animals, the author has certified that the author has followed the guidelines and abroad with regard to animal experiments in the laboratory.

 - Authors must submit the data and details to the editor, if suspected falsification or fabrication of data.

-- The authors should explain everything that can give rise to a conflict of interest such as employment, research costs, consulting fees, and intellectual property on guidelines for MPPKI (Media Publikasi Promosi Kesehatan Indonesia): The Indonesian Journal of Health Promotion.
+- The authors should explain everything that can give rise to a conflict of interest such as employment, research costs, consulting fees, and intellectual property on guidelines for Media Publikasi Promosi Kesehatan Indonesia (MPPKI).